twalford/schem-slicer/README.md

 Perfect for creating Minecraft map art in survival mode.

-Only supports textures in the 'blocks' folder.
+run.py only supports textures in the 'blocks' folder (see also Minecraft versions 1.13+ / Textures below).

 # Usage
 ### run.py path axis [options]